-For Comps III, each student should follow the guidelines below to choose a five-member thesis committee, although only three are required to attend the Comps III exam.
+For Comps III, each student should follow the guidelines below to choose a five-member thesis committee, although only three (including the research advisor and titular advisor (if applicable)) are required to attend the Comps III exam.
 Please note: all five committee members must sign the exam form.
 Students should meet with their entire committee at least once a year.
 Then, when the student is ready to defend, four of these members will serve on the defense committee along with an outside member.
 All committee members must be on the graduate faculty.
 However, a researcher does not need to be a faculty member to have a graduate faculty appointment.
 Please see the Graduate Program Assistant for a current list of graduate faculty members.

-A student must be registered as full time during the semester in which the Comps III exam will be taken.
+A student must be registered as full time during the semester in which the Comps III exam is taken.

 A student's committee is comprised of five graduate faculty members.
 There must be at least three physicists on the committee.
 One or two members may come from other departments, but this is optional.
 All five members may be from the Physics Department.
 The following are specific requirements for students in special circumstances:

 - Research advisor: this is the person with whom you'll enroll for dissertation hours.

 - Four other physics grad faculty members: one or two may have grad faculty appointments in a department other than physics.
 All four may be physicists.